Four things you should know about teleporters:

 Being the fastest class with excellent mobility, Scouts have no excuse to use a teleporter.
 Even if there's nobody at spawn to use it, a Scout could easily run to the teleporter exit in the time it he would have to wait for it to recharge.

 Bonus Tip: If you come through a teleporter exit an enemy is standing on, you will instantly kill them.
 Spies use this to infiltrate and eliminate players guarding highly cluttered sentry nests.
-To avoid getting "tele-fragged" stay off of teleporter exits after leaving one, and stand to the side of it and crouch when attacking or repairing it.
+To avoid getting "tele-fragged" stay off of teleporter exits after leaving one, and stand to the side when repairing it.

 Team Service Announcement is a series where the common mistakes and unused strategies of new and inexperienced players are blown out of proportion and explained in an attempt to help those who make them.